 We’ve all heard that song … it’s the most wonderful time of the year … But is it?

-Many of us set high and unrealistic expectations about what our Christmas should look like … add to that the buying gifts for kids and family … planning family gatherings … work parties … church programs and socials … wow sounds like the most hectic time of year.
+Many of us set high and unrealistic expectations about what our Christmas should look like … add to that the buying gifts for kids and family … planning family gatherings … work parties and church programs and socials.
+Wow, sounds like the most hectic time of year.

 Oh, and one other thing: Wives and husbands hope Christmastime will be special for them too, as a couple.
 But will it be?

-– One spouse frets that Christmas is unaffordable.
+One spouse worries that Christmas is unaffordable.
 He or she feels stressed-out by the cost of Christmas gifts, travel and entertainment.

-– The other spouse experiences the stress of workplace demands that collide with their family’s overcrowded schedule of holiday festivities at school and church, with family and friends, or for shopping.
+The other spouse experiences the stress of workplace demands.
+They often collide with their family’s overcrowded schedule of holiday festivities at school and church, with family and friends, or with shopping.

-– Then there is the stress that is caused by the mere logistics of Christmas and the challenge of finding ways to celebrate with two to four sets of grandparents and extended or step family celebrations.
+Then there is the stress that is caused by the mere logistics of Christmas.
+The challenge of finding ways to celebrate with two to four sets of grandparents and extended or step family celebrations can be overwhelming.